KaiSchimpf/chirp/module-3/README.md

 ### Positive Testing the Posts API

 Now, if we signup and login we should be able to call the POST method on the **/api/posts** endpoint:
+To send the username and password data use the payload 'form' area.
 ![](ScreenShots/ss3.png)
 ![](ScreenShots/ss5.png)